Single Leg Hip Thrust Exercise

 Single Hip Thrust is a unique variation to the Hip Thrust and effectively targets your glutes, hamstrings, calves and your lower back.

 As a unilateral exercise Single Hip Thrust allows you to focus on one side of the body for better control and form.

 It can be used as a warm up before exercise especially when planning to lift heavy for Squats, Deadlifts and any type of overhead pressing.

-Single Leg Hip Thrust is an important exercise for building strength in the lower back and hamstring muscles.
+Single Leg Hip Thrusts is an important exercise for building strength in the lower back and hamstring muscles.

 Single Leg Hip Thrust is a good exercise to include in your exercise program if you participate in activities such as tennis, basketball and soccer where trunk rotation is frequently utilised.

 - Slide down but keep your shoulders and head firmly on the bench.